 In other words, we make sure the pipes are working effectively, but we'll never store any of the data that you may be working with.

 Our application has been built with security in mind at every step.

 - All infrastructure is built on AWS, enabling us to have the highest level of cloud security.

 - User passwords are stored using the industry leading Blowfish-based Bcrypt algorithm with extremely strong salts.

 - All data stored and processed in our databases is encrypted while in transit and at rest using RSAES-OAEP-SHA-256 algorithms with AES-256-GCM.

-- All Blueprint and Vessel specific configurations are encrypted at the application level with RSA-4096 bit key types.
+- All open source low code Blueprint and Vessel specific configurations are encrypted at the application level with RSA-4096 bit key types.

-- All network traffic to and from our application supports encryption with TLS v1.3 - the latest and most secure version.
+- All network traffic to and from our application supports encryption with TLS v1.2.

 There are only three forms of your proprietary data that Shipyard actively handles and stores: